Browse by Medical Category

 The scans take place at the Martinos Center in Charlestown.
 You can either meet the study coordinator at the center or take a shuttle from the MGH main campus with the coordinator.

 Once there you will be asked to change into scrubs and remove all metal before entering the scanner.
 The study staff will help you into the machine where you will be lying down and looking at a screen.
 The scan will take about an hour and during the scans you will be responding to behavioral tasks presented on the screen.

-After the scans are complete the study staff will help you out of the scanner and you will be asked to answer a few related questionnaires.
+After the scans are complete you will be asked to answer a few related questionnaires.

 Reviews, chapters, monographs and editorials